joelsam7/multimodal-rag-assistant/README.md

 ## License

-This project is developed for educational and portfolio purposes.
+This project is developed for educational and portfolio purposes."""